dbcook/openrocket-database/README.md

 evidenced by the absence of the fiberglass tube line, the presence of the now-vanished Dynawind+Magnaframe tubes, and significant changes to the nose cone and centering ring product lines.

+Nonetheless the Giant Leap file here has been updated with the best available information.

 ### Missing Manufacturers

 There are several product lines from legacy and major manufacturers - especially high